CHSH inequality: Statement

-The mathematical formalism of quantum mechanics predicts a maximum value for S of 2 (Tsirelson's bound), which is greater than 2, and CHSH violations are therefore predicted by the theory of quantum mechanics.
+The mathematical formalism of quantum mechanics predicts that the value of $S$ exceeds 2 for systems prepared in suitable entangled states and the appropriate choice of measurement settings (see below).
+The maximum violation predicted by quantum mechanics is $2 \sqrt{2}$ (Tsirelson's bound) and can be obtained from a maximal entangled Bell state.

 Experiments

 Many Bell tests conducted subsequent to Alain Aspect's second experiment in 1982 have used the CHSH inequality, estimating the terms using (3) and assuming fair sampling.
 Some dramatic violations of the inequality have been reported.

 In practice most actual experiments have used light rather than the electrons that Bell originally had in mind.
 The property of interest is, in the best known experiments, the polarisation direction, though other properties can be used.
 The diagram shows a typical optical experiment.
 Coincidences (simultaneous detections) are recorded, the results being categorised as '++', '+−', '−+' or '−−' and corresponding counts accumulated.

 Four separate subexperiments are conducted, corresponding to the four terms $E(a, b)$ in the test statistic S ((2), above).
-The settings a = 0°, a′ = 45°, b = 22.5°, and b′ = 67.5° are generally in practice chosen — the "Bell test angles" — these being the ones for which the quantum mechanical formula gives the greatest violation of the inequality.
+The settings a = 0°, a′ = 45°, b = 22.5°, and b′ = 67.5° are generally in practice chosen—the "Bell test angles"—these being the ones for which the quantum mechanical formula gives the greatest violation of the inequality.